-We are in the midst of digital economy where businesses are generating vast amounts of data on a daily basis.
+We are in the midst of a digital economy where businesses are generating vast amounts of data on a daily basis.
 Specifically, manufacturing companies produce tons of data through their enterprise application systems.

 Doing so allows manufacturers to make informed decisions and/or optimizing the whole business processes.
 Here are a number of typical data analytics use cases in manufacturing that has proven to enhance business processes:

-- Predictive analytics for inventory levels forecast: using traditional methods like spreadsheets usually results in inaccurate forecast of inventory levels, especially during high season when demands strongly fluctuates.
+- Predictive analytics for inventory levels forecast: using traditional methods like spreadsheets usually results in an inaccurate forecast of inventory levels, especially during high season when demands strongly fluctuate.
 Manufacturers can adopt AI technologies including Machine Learning and Advanced Analytics to monitor customers’ demand and economic trends, then leveraging the information to make appropriate stock levels decisions.

-- Predictive maintenance: Analyzing historical data on the factors that causing breakdown of machinery, companies can have an overview on their machinery lifetime and make an accurate forecast on the time that an equipment part might break-down or requires maintenance.
+- Predictive maintenance: Analyzing historical data on the factors that causing breakdown of machinery, companies can have an overview of their machinery lifetime and make an accurate forecast on the time that an equipment part might break-down or requires maintenance.
 This helps avoiding downtime and labor waste.

 - And others